Call 911 if:

-For more information about severe allergic reaction, see
+For more information about severe allergic reaction, see Anaphylaxis.

-1. Get the Person Out of the Water
+1. Get Out of the Water

-2. Stop Stinging
+2. Stop the Stinging

 - Rinse the area with vinegar for at least 30 seconds.
-If vinegar is not available, a solution of baking soda can be used.
-This will deactivate the stinging cells.

-4. Treat Discomfort
+3. Treat Discomfort

-5. Follow Up
+4. Follow Up

-For less severe sting:
+For less severe stings: